mF2C/UserManagement/README.md

 - Is called by the following modules / components:
     - Lifecycle Management: it needs information about the profiling and sharing model before 'launching' a service
-    - ...

 - Makes calls to the following modules / components:
-    - Landscaper:
+    - Landscaper: ??
-    - Lifecycle Management:
-    - ...
+    - Lifecycle Management: it sends the Lifecycle warnings when mF2C uses more resources than defined by the user